justalemon/FoodShops/README.md

 After installing the mod, you will see some pink markers on the radar and pause menu map.
 The pink markers represent the food shops that are available around you.

-To see the food available for purchase, go to the red marker and press the button shown on the screen to open the
+To see the food available for purchase, go to the red marker and press the button shown on the screen to open the purchase menu.
+To buy something to eat, press enter or click it.

+Please note that you will puke if you eat too much.

 For adding new food shops around the map, please check [the wiki](https://github.com/justalemon/FoodShops/wiki).